rscadrien/QMapDataset/README.md

 - n_samples (int): Number of dataset samples to generate.
 Each sample will create a folder Sample_n containing hardware, circuit, and mapping JSON files.
 - ibm_account (str): Your IBM Quantum instance.
 If you don't have one, you need to initialize one with QiskitRuntimeService.save_account. (https://quantum.cloud.ibm.com/docs/en/api/qiskit-ibm-runtime/qiskit-runtime-service)
 - backend_name (str): Name of the IBM Quantum backend to use for circuit transpilation and hardware properties.
+  If a fake backend is used, you must give the name of fake backend, like "FakeManhattanV2", that you can find on https://quantum.cloud.ibm.com/docs/en/api/qiskit-ibm-runtime/fake-provider
+- fake (bin): True if you use a fake backend.
+The default value is False.
 - hard_probs (tuple of 2 floats): Probabilities for selecting real vs. customized backend.
 The default value is (0.65,0.35), i.e a 65% chance for real backend and 35% for customized.
 - circuit_probs (tuple of 2 floats): Probabilities for selecting famous vs. random circuit.
 The default value is (0.5,0.5).
 - prob_depth (tuple of 4 floats): Probability distribution for random circuit depth tiers: (Shallow, Medium, Deep, Very_Deep).
 The default value is (0.25,0.4,0.3,0.05).